sammyhenningsson/hal_presenter/README.md

 post = OpenStruct.new(id: 5, title: "hello")
 PostSerializer.to_hal(post, {extra: 'world'})   # => {"title": "5 -- hello -- world"}
 ```
-These blocks also have acces to the scope where the block was created (e.g. the Serializer class)
+These blocks also have access to the scope where the block was created (e.g. the Serializer class)
 ``` ruby
 class PostSerializer
   extend HALDecorator